 - People on bikes will soon have their own crossings and signals – separate from pedestrians – at the intersections of Tory and Cable streets and Willeston Street and Jervois Quay.

-- A dual pedestrian/bike crossing is being completed on Jervois Quay between the Michael Fowler car park and St John’s Bar.
+- A dual pedestrian/bike crossing on Jervois Quay between the Michael Fowler car park and St John’s Bar.

 At Bike Space we want to get more people riding bikes.
 But to have more people riding bikes we need more working bikes in the world.
 We think knowledge is best shared, so we want to give you the skills to fix and maintain your own bike.
 Hopefully this means you will feel more connected to your bike and ride more.

 We have created a space where anyone, including those with no prior knowledge or experience, can feel safe to challenge themselves, experiment and learn about bikes.